tesselslate/resetti/README.md

 - Mouse support on wall
 - Instance locking on wall
 - Window stretching for better visibility on wall
+- Redetect instances without having to stop and restart
 - Process affinity for better performance
 - 1.7 and 1.8 support